Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates high severity, while the EPSS value of less than 1% suggests a low probability of exploitation in the wild.
 The vulnerability is not listed in the CISA KEV catalog.
-Attackers would need to supply crafted MsgPack data to the vulnerable decoder, which is likely achievable via public network interfaces or third‑party integrations.
+The likely attack vector is supplying crafted MsgPack data to the vulnerable decoder; based on the description, it is inferred that this could be done via public network interfaces or third‑party integrations.
 Once triggered, the panic causes the process to terminate, leading to a denial of service for affected systems.

 OpenCVE Enrichment